Svitlana-Marchenko/ScheduleParser/README.md

 - Ensure you have Java 17 or later installed.
 - Verify that Maven is installed and properly configured.
-- Double-check the presence and format of your Excel files in the `target` directory.
+- Double-check the presence and format of your Excel files in the `resorces` directory.
 - Review the project's dependencies and ensure they are correctly specified in the `pom.xml` file.

 For additional support, please contact the project maintainer.